decant09/bokeh/README.md

     <img src="static/images/readme/screenshots/comment_delete_success_message.png">
     </details>
 ### Signup Page
-- The signup page is accessedfrom the navigation bar when a user is not logged in.
+- The signup page is accessed from the navigation bar when a user is not logged in.
-- Clicking on the "Register" link opens the page
+- Clicking on the "Register" link opens the page.
-- The user is required to proved a username, email address and password.
+- The user is required to proved a username, email address and password (twice to ensure correct).
-- If the these fields are not filled out correctly error messages are displayed.
+- If these fields are not filled out correctly error messages are displayed.
 - Once completed correctly and the "Sign Up" button clicked the user is logged in and the user is taken to the post list page.
 - A disappearing login success message is displayed as shown in the next section (login success message).
     <details>